portlandcodeschool/frontend-freelancer/week02/week02_plan.md

 ####Magic Words
 * Advanced Developer Tools

-* Looking deeper at HTML
-	* Validation
-	* Things you see on screen and things you don't

 * Scrape and break
 	* Pick and download a basic web page to your local environment and start playing around with it